$125 off any CGM Plan. Use code FALL125

 A variety of RXBAR snack bars

-You may already be familiar with RXBARs, which are protein bars made of whole foods.
+You may already be familiar with RXBARs, protein bars made of whole foods.
 Many of these bars are made from things such as egg whites, cashews, almonds, and dates, making them a good source of protein and healthy fats.

-They also sell nut butters in flavors like vanilla almond butter, chocolate peanut butter, and coconut almond butter.
-These can be a great option if you’re in need of a quick boost of protein, healthy fat, and fiber throughout the day.
+They also sell nut butter in flavors like vanilla almond butter, chocolate peanut butter, and coconut almond butter.
+These can be a great option if you're in need of a quick boost of protein, healthy fat, and fiber throughout the day.

 2) Epic Provisions